Our Privacy Commitment

 Contracts

 We use your information to meet our business needs, provide you with our services and to fulfil contracts.
-In relation to our bookers and members, we use your information to:
+In relation to our bookers and members, we use your information:

 We will ask you if you want to receive additional marketing from our core venue partners by email.
 You can manage your marketing preferences at any time and more information is provided in the ‘Managing the personal information that we hold about you’ section.

-For participants of our Young Musician’s Passport scheme who are younger than 18 years of age, we ask that a parent or guardian give consent to your participation.
-We may also seek parental or guardian consent, where required, for participation in projects that are managed by our Creative Learning team.
+For participants of our Young Music Pass scheme who are younger than 18 years of age, we ask that a parent or guardian give consent to your participation.
+We may also seek parental or guardian consent, where required, for participation in projects that are managed by our Learning and Engagement team.

 Legitimate interests and legal obligations